maziac/DeZog/documentation/UnitTests.md

     ret
 ~~~

 You need to end your initialization with a 'ret'.
+If you don't have any needs for additional initialization just put the ```ret```after the UNITTEST_INITIALIZE macro.

-Please note that the code is executed only once for each unit test run.
-I.e. not before each unit test case.
+Please note that the code is executed again for each unit test run.
-If you need to initialize something at the start of your unit test then please add the code to the unit test.

 ## Setup the launch.json

 You need to create a special configuration in side the launch.json for the unit tests.
 At best you copy a working configuration, change its name (to e.g. "Unit Tests") and change/add a few properties:
 - the property 'unitTests' need to be added and set to true.
-Note that only one configuration is allowed to have this property set to true.
+If you like you can have several unit test configurations in one launch.json.
 - the property 'topOfStack' is not required and ignored if set.
 Instead an own stack (with default size of 50 words) is used.
 - 'startAutomatically': The default is false for unit tests.
 I.e. if you run a unit test in debug mode it will automatically break at the start of the tests.
 I.e. it will stop at the start of the first test.
 If you like you can set this set this to true, but then you need to set a breakpoint inside your unit test if you debug it otherwise the unit test will be finished before you can see anything in the debugger.